dashton956-alt/Terraform_test/Ansible/readme.md

-# Adding in ansiable folder into github
+# Ansiable folder for network automation

+*included in the Ansiable folder is scripts to use with ansible for network automation as well as a .py script to create the ansible vars file.*

 ## Change Log